 In meetings where interpretation is provided, statements made in any of the six official languages of the United Nations are interpreted into the other official languages.
-For written statements, it is essential that delegations provide copies of their texts to the Meetings Servicing Assistant for the use of the interpreters in order to ensure the quality of interpretation (see page 39).
 Speakers are requested to deliver their statements at a speed that is interpretable.
 Although delegations are increasingly being given a time frame in which to deliver their statements, they are kindly requested to do so at a normal speed, if possible, to enable the interpreters to give an accurate and complete rendition of their statements.
 When statements are delivered at a fast pace to comply with the time limit, the quality of interpretation may suffer.
 It is suggested that statements be delivered at a speed not exceeding the equivalent of 100 to 120 words per minute in English.